CBD oil, provided it is derived from hemp, is legal in South Carolina.

 Using our unique varieties of imported high-CBD hemp, we’re able to produce hemp oil products like CBD tinctures, CBD capsules, and hemp body care products that are naturally abundant in CBD.
 The legality of these products is unaffected by South Carolina’s medicinal marijuana laws.

 South Carolina’s Medical Marijuana Law

-South Carolina lawmakers passed “Julian’s Law” (Senate Bill 1035/House Bill 4803) to legalize cannabis extracts containing no more than .09 percent THC and at least 15 percent CBD for medical purposes in 2014.
-Under the law, children and adults diagnosed with Dravet syndrome, Lennox-Gastaut syndrome, or any other refractory epilepsy disorder, that have obtained the recommendation of a doctor, can purchase and use cannabis oil that’s derived from marijuana.
+South Carolina lawmakers passed “Julian’s Law” (Senate Bill 1035/House Bill 4803) in 2014 to legalize marijuana extracts containing no more than .09 percent THC and at least 15 percent CBD.
+Under South Carolina marijuana law, children and adults who have obtained the recommendation of a doctor can purchase and use this cannabis oil that’s derived from marijuana.

 South Carolina lawmakers were considering passing a more comprehensive medical marijuana bill, known as the Compassionate Care Act, earlier this year.
 The amendment would give access to up to 2 ounces of marijuana or an equivalent derivative every two weeks.
 The bill did not get out of the Senate by the session’s April 10 deadline to pass to the House, and it’s now been pushed to 2020, the second year of a two-year legislative session.